 Subcontracting

-PROVIDER shall not delegate this Agreement.
-PROVIDER shall not subcontract any services to be provided under this Agreement without the payment-authorizing CMHSP’s express written approval.
-In the event the payment-authorizing CMHSP allows the PROVIDER to subcontract, the payment-authorizing CMHSP retains the right to review, approve and monitor any subcontracts or any subcontractor's compliance with this Agreement and all applicable laws and regulations.
+If the PROVIDER delegates or subcontracts any services to be provided under this Agreement, the payment-authorizing CMHSP retains the right to review, approve and monitor any subcontracts or any subcontractor's compliance with this Agreement and all applicable laws and regulations.

-Any subcontract approved by the payment-authorizing CMHSP shall not terminate the PROVIDER's legal responsibilities under this Agreement.
-All subcontracts that may be approved by the CMHSP must be (a) in writing, (b) specify the activities and/or report responsibilities delegated to the subcontractor, (c) provide for revocation of delegation and/or imposition of sanctions if the subcontractor’s performance is inadequate, (d) provide for monitoring, including site review, of the subcontractor by the CMHSP or its designee, and (e) provide for the requirement to comply with corrective action requirements of the CMHSP or its designee.

 7.3 The PROVIDER may subcontract for the provision of any of the services specified in this contract including contracts for administrative and financial management, and data processing.
 The PROVIDER shall be held solely and fully responsible to execute all provisions of this contract, whether or not said provisions are directly pursued by the PROVIDER, or pursued by the PROVIDER through a subcontract vendor.
 The PROVIDER shall ensure that all subcontract arrangements clearly specify the type of services being purchased.
 Subcontracts shall ensure that the PAYOR and the MDHHS are not parties to the contract and therefore not a party to any employer/employee relationship with the subcontractor of the PROVIDER.
 Subcontracts entered into by the PROVIDER shall address such provisions as the PROVIDER deems necessary for the development of the service delivery system, and shall include standard terms and conditions as MDHHS may develop.